 In this tutorial, we will show you how to install and configure Django on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Django is a popular Python framework for writing web applications.
-Web frameworks like Django provide a set of tools which helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
+Web frameworks like Django provide a set of tools that helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
 Django is free and open-source software.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
+I will show you through the step-by-step installation of Django on an Ubuntu 20.04 (Focal Fossa) server.
+You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install Django on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt
+First, make sure that all your system packages are up-to-date by running the following apt commands in the terminal.

-sudo apt update sudo apt upgrade
+sudo apt upgrade

 Step 2.
-Installing Python on Ubuntu system.
+Installing Python on the Ubuntu system.

 Run the following command to install Python: